nerissa29/reading-notes/class-01.md

 # Miscellaneous

+## How to start to design a Website.

 ## What is the first step to designing a Website?

 Aside from the need-to-know how to build a website, having a goal is important, and also is the very first step.
 Once a goal is established, the next step will be defining the scope of the project, as well as designing the web page.
 Creating its content is the next development; the final step will be launching the website.